catseye/Tamsin/README.markdown

 TODO
 ----

+*   meta-circular implementation of analyzer!
 *   meta-circular implementation of interpreter!
 *   system library in its own Python module
+*   better command-line argument parsing
+*   document/fix: how EOF can either be because past end of input, or a subsidiary production scanner returned EOF
+*   implement unquote, mkterm, startswith in the compiler

+### 8-bit clean/UTF-8 ###

 *   8-bit clean strings, in both Python and C.  tests for these as string literals, ability to scan them on input, and ability to produce them on output.
+*   arbitrary non-printable characters in terms and such
 *   decode UTF-8 in compiled C code
-*   better command-line argument parsing
-*   tests for startswith, unquote, mkterm
-*   document/fix: how EOF can either be because past end of input, or a subsidiary production scanner returned EOF
 *   more tests for UTF-8

 ### lower-priority/experimental ###